 Apply for Free or Reduced Lunch

 Byron Public School offers healthy meals each day.
-Children in grades K-5 may buy lunch for $2.80, middle school children grades 6-8 for $2.85, and high school children grades 9-12 for $3.35.
+Children in grades K-5 may buy lunch for $2.90, middle school children in grades 6-8 for $2.95, and high school children in grades 9-12 for $3.35.
 Premium Meals for grades 9-12 are $4.65 and Chef Meals for grades 9-12 are $5.65.
 Breakfast is also available for students in grades K-8.
-There is no cost for kindergarten breakfast, cost is $1.70 for grades 1-5 may buy breakfast for $1.80, middle school children in grades 6-8 for $1.90, and high school children in grades 9.12 for $2.75.
+There is no cost for kindergarten breakfast.
+Children in grades 1-5 may buy breakfast for $1.80, middle school children in grades 6-8 for $1.90, and high school children in grades 9.12 for $2.75.

 State funds help to pay for reduced-price school meals, so all students who are approved for either free or reduced-price school meals will receive school meals at no charge.
 State funds also help to pay for breakfasts for kindergarten students, so all participating kindergarten students will receive breakfasts at no charge.